rhencher/ST558-Project2/README.md

 more efficiently.
 This new tibble is then, once again, designated as our object to be returned for this function.*

-# Data Exploration
+# 3 Data Exploration

-Now that we have the functions set up to extract data using the user inputs, it is time we explore the data and build on a narrative.
-The below function is a compilation of all the exploration that is done on each of the dataset.
+Now that we have the functions set up to extract data utilizing the user inputs, it is time to explore the data and build on a narrative.
+The below function is a compilation of all of the explorations done on each of the six datasets produced through the functions above.

 ``` r
 exploration <- function(general_data, cost_data, admissions_data, demographic_data, financial_data, earnings_data, state, locale) {